|

 Enter additional fields here that you want to be included in the VIEW structure.
 Only fields in the view can be reliable used in any hand-code you may embed on the browse.

 Show Buttons: Tick on the various buttons that may appear under the form.
 If allowed, the Select and Cancel buttons will only appear when the browse has been called as a Lookup.
-The Insert, Change, and Delete buttons will not appear when the browse has been called as a lookup.
+The Insert, Change, Copy and Delete buttons will not appear when the browse has been called as a lookup.

 Select Condition: Enter a condition here that must be matched in order for the Select button to appear when the browse is called in Lookup mode.